 Getting started with AFHEA

-GTAs with some teaching experience can get support from the Faculty of Engineering GTA Tutor (email@example.com) for an application for Associate Fellowship of the Higher Education Academy (AFHEA).
+GTAs with some teaching experience can get support for an application for Associate Fellowship of the Higher Education Academy (AFHEA).

 AFHEA is free.
 It is not compulsory but is a formal recognition of teaching activities which you have undertaken.

-The Graduate School also runs College-wide workshops for PhD students who want to apply for AFHEA, more details on the Graduate School website.
+The Graduate School runs College-wide workshops for PhD students who want to apply for AFHEA - there are more details on the Graduate School website.

-The Educational Development Unit runs workshops aimed at staff, more details on the STAR Framework website.
+The Educational Development Unit runs workshops aimed at staff.
+You can find out more on the STAR Framework website.